Sitcom-Crafter: A Plot-Driven Human Motion Generation System in 3D Scenes

 \section{Limitations and Outlooks}

 While the system excels in generating diverse human motion types, several constraints warrant future improvements.
 Firstly, the manual setup of camera poses for rendering sitcoms from generated human motion remains a bottleneck.
 Implementing an automatic camera-following network could streamline this process and enhance sitcom quality.
 Secondly, inherited limitations from DIMOS \citep{zhao2023synthesizing} restrict human-scene interactions to sitting and lying scenarios.
 Expanding the repertoire to include a wider range of interactions requires access to high-quality, open-access human-scene interaction training data.
 Thirdly, due to differing training strategies and datasets for the three generative modules, there are still noticeable transitions between single human motions and human-human interactions.
 Additionally, in narrow spaces, physics constraints can prevent the generation of more dynamic interactions.
 Unifying the training setup and further enlarging human-human interaction training dataset may help address these challenges.
-Fourthly, the system currently focuses exclusively on human motions, neglecting movement of scene objects \citep{xu2023interdiff}.
+Fourthly, while the scene-aware human-human interaction module ensures physics alignment and prevents collisions, it does not significantly enrich the diversity or complexity of interaction motions themselves.
+The random synthesis of objects improves physical plausibility but does not fully capture the rich, entangled context of real-world human interactions.
+Generating more realistic and diverse human interaction motions will likely require exhaustive data collection efforts, such as motion capture or automated extraction from images and videos.
+Future advancements, possibly driven by scaling laws akin to those observed in models like Stable Diffusion \citep{rombach2022high} or ChatGPT \citep{openai2022chatgpt}, could further benefit this area by leveraging massive datasets.
+Fifthly, the system currently focuses exclusively on human motions, neglecting movement of scene objects \citep{xu2023interdiff}.
 Integrating basic, generalized object movements initially and gradually scaling to complex movements could address this gap.
 Lastly, the system is currently confined to motions within the same floor layer.
 Addressing interactions between different layers necessitates developing a dedicated generation module for seamless integration with the existing system.